Annual Physical Examinations

 Components of the Complete History and Physical Examination at

-Before your examination, you will be asked answer questions about your personal and family medical history, your previous surgeries or procedures, and your lifestyle behaviors like smoking, alcohol use, sexual health, diet, and exercise.
+Before your examination, you will be asked to answer questions about your personal and family medical history, your previous surgeries or procedures, and your lifestyle behaviors like smoking, alcohol use, sexual health, diet, and exercise.
 The survey will include questions about your mood and if you have concerns about safety in your home.
 This is your chance to mention any complaints or concerns about your health.
-These concerns may need to be addressed thoroughly at a follow up visit.
+These concerns may need to be addressed thoroughly at a follow-up visit.

-Height, Weight, Body Mass Index; Are you normal weight?
+Height, Weight, Body Mass Index: Are you normal weight?
 Overweight?
 Obese?

 Blood pressure, Heart rate, Respiration rate, Temperature.
 Is your BP in normal range?

 A large amount of information is gathered about you and your health just by watching and talking to you.
 How is your memory and mental quickness?
 Does your skin appear healthy?
 Can you easily stand and walk?